The 2022 Community Survey has closed

 City staff worked with independent consultant Polco to develop the survey.
 The instrument, known as The National Community Survey™, will allow the City to compare results and benchmark residents’ opinions against other communities across the country, as well as against the 2021 Redlands Community Survey.
 The survey included questions about quality of life, important characteristics of community, services provided by Redlands and priorities for the future.

-During the first weeks of August, the City launched a comprehensive quality of life survey inviting randomly selected residents, representing a cross section of the City’s population, to provide direct input to the local government decision-making process.
+During the first weeks of September, the City launched a comprehensive quality of life survey inviting randomly selected residents, representing a cross section of the City’s population, to provide direct input to the local government decision-making process.
 The open portion of the survey was available online to residents for a two-week period from October 5 to October 19, 2022.

 “We’re very excited to be conducting this survey,” said City Manager Charlie Duggan.
 “The survey will help our staff and the City Council identify priorities for the community and improve the quality of life in Redlands.”

 Redlands Mayor Paul Barich hopes all residents will participate in this survey.
 “Redlands is a great community and the results of this survey will help us make it even better.
 I encourage everyone living in the City to take the survey and help us chart our community’s future.”

 Results will be presented to the City Council and the public in December 2022.
 Residents with questions about the survey may contact Ross Wittman by phone at (909) 335-4728 or by email at firstname.lastname@example.org.